October 12, 2021

 - 79 fledglings and 40 nestlings were recorded with more eggs to hatch

-- A second round of breeding is underway
+- The second round of breeding is underway

 - Up to 50 juveniles bred at the Five Mile Beach Facility, and at the Moonlit Sanctuary captive facility in Victoria, have undergone health screenings and will be released at Melaleuca to join the wild born fledglings at the end of the season